A great philosopher from a faraway land once said, “Ohana means family. Family means no one gets left behind, or forgotten.”

 The point being, as Parents Weekend approaches, I’m busy preparing for our Parent’s Weekend improv show, and my bit in the talent show.
 I’m also busy trying to figure out where I could get mom and dad to buy me dinner at some point.
 But amidst all the preparing and working, I’m also reflecting on the families I’ve made here.
 Apartment-mates, cast members, friends, classmates, people I met through midnight adventures or pure serendipity.
 The idea that everyone at Furman is a happy-go-lucky, Brady Bunch style family is ridiculous, because nowhere is like that.

-slightly more accurate representation.
+This is a slightly more accurate representation.
 The Megans of Furman know who they are.

 But it is a place you will find your family, or even your families, which is what’s more important at the end of the day.
 You don’t need a first name basis with three thousand people.
 You need a handful of people who know your preferred Waffle House order and who pick up the phone when you call asking for help.
 That’s what I found here.